Advanced Topics

 andMathHelper

-classes.
+and the audio conversion pipeline.
 Ensure your target platform supports SIMD for better performance. - Profiling: Use a profiler (like the one built into Visual Studio) to identify performance bottlenecks in your audio processing pipeline.

-- Asynchronous Operations: For long-running operations (e.g., loading large files), use asynchronous programming (
+- Asynchronous Operations: For long-running operations (e.g., loading large files, network requests in

 andawait